-Here is a list for you to review some TPM interview questions that we have collected from previous interviews conducted at Facebook and elsewhere.
+Here is a list of the most recent TPM interview questions and sample answers that we have collected from previous interviews conducted at Facebook.

 - How would you design the Facebook Newsfeed?
-Watch the answer to this question here.
+Watch an expert answer this question.

 - How would you design a typeahead box for a search engine?
-Watch an expert answer to this question from one of our mock interviews here.
+Watch an expert answer this question.

 - Describe a situation where you changed the process to make it better and more productive.